linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/MM & DC Five Common Mistakes-1 (1).md

 When maintaining your journal, it is essential to describe your views using specific probabilities.
 For instance, saying "there's a 70 percent chance of rain tomorrow" is a lot better than saying "there's a good chance it will rain tomorrow."
 There are at least two reasons to express your expectations with numerical probabilities.

 The first reason is that language can be very ambiguous.
 Sherman Kent, the initial director of the CIA Office of National Estimates, asked 23 military officers to assign specific probabilities to various statements.
 For example, some statements, such as "almost certainly," consistently drew a probability of 80 percent or higher.
 Likewise, "chances are slight" generally meant a probability of 10 percent or less.
 But some statements had a wide range of assigned probabilities.
 "Probable" evoked a range from 25 to 90 percent.
-A statement that is so vague to its recipients is next to useless.[30]
+A statement that is so vague to its recipients is next to useless.<sup>30</sup>

 Specific probabilities in your journal also allow you to keep score.
 This takes even more discipline, but can provide essential feedback.
 The Brier score is a classic way to measure the accuracy of probabilistic forecasts. $^{31}$  In its simplest form, a Brier score is the square of the error, where everything is expressed in percentages.
-For example, if you predict that it will rain tomorrow with 100 percent probability and it does, then the Brier score is zero  $(1.00 - 1)^{2}$ .
+For example, if you predict that it will rain tomorrow with 100 percent probability and it does, then the Brier score is zero $(1.00 - 1)^{2}$.
 A zero Brier score is a perfect forecast.
-If you predict rain tomorrow with 100 percent probability and it doesn't rain, then the Brier score is  $1.00(1.00 - 0)^{2}$ .
+If you predict rain tomorrow with 100 percent probability and it doesn't rain, then your Brier score is $(1.00 - 0)^{2}$.
 A Brier score of one is the worst possible score.

 We can consider a slightly more complicated case.
-Say you predict rain with an 80 probability and it rains.
-Your Brier score is  $0.04(0.80 - 1)^2$ .
-If you predict rain with an 80 percent probability and it doesn't rain, then your Brier score is  $0.64(0.80 - 0)^2$ .
+Say you predict rain with an 80 percent probability and it rains.
+Your Brier score is $(0.80 - 1)^2$.
+If you predict rain with an 80 percent probability and it doesn't rain, then your Brier score is $(0.80 - 0)^2$.
 A Brier score is like golf in that the lower the number the better your ability.

 In forecasting, there are two key measures of accuracy.
 The first is calibration, which captures how well your subjective probabilities match the objective probabilities over time.
 To illustrate, if it rains 70 percent of the days when you predict a 70 percent chance of rain, you are well calibrated.
 This gauges whether you have the appropriate humility.

 The second measure is discrimination, which asks whether over the long haul you assign higher probabilities to things that actually occur.
 Lots of forecasts of 100 percent probability before rainy days and zero percent probability before sunny days would demonstrate good discrimination.
-This measure captures justified decisiveness.[32]
+This measure captures justified decisiveness.<sup>32</sup>

 Calibration and discrimination tend to be positively correlated, but they can diverge.
 Consider the simple prediction that it rains 50 percent of the days in London.
 This is close to the actual percentage of days that it rains, and hence would be well calibrated over time.

 But for planning picnics, you need discrimination.
 High discrimination would be a series of accurate predictions of rain where roughly half were zero percent probability and the other half 100 percent probability.
 In this case, both calibration and discrimination would be high, and the predictions would be very useful.

 Besides their work on heuristics and biases, Kahneman and Tversky are also known for prospect theory.
 This theory describes how the choices people make depart from normative economic theory when the decisions are in probabilistic settings and involve risk.
-For example, most people are loss averse, which means that they suffer from a loss roughly 2.0 - 2.5 times as much as they enjoy a comparable gain.[33]
+For example, most people are loss averse, which means that they suffer from a loss roughly 2.0 - 2.5 times as much as they enjoy a comparable gain.<sup>33</sup>

 After publishing on prospect theory, Kahneman and Tversky sought to quantify the psychological weights, called "decision weights," which people placed on different types of financial propositions.
 Exhibit 1 shows the results.
 Were subjective and objective probabilities to line up in a way consistent with theory, all decisions would land on the line at a 45 degree angle.